Simanya Cave: Paleolithic–Chalcolithic

-Bronze Age–Middle Age
+Bronze Age–Middle Ages

 Pottery from the Iberian and Middle Ages were discovered in 1911 and more in the 1930s during partial excavations by the Terrassa Excursionist Center under Joan Solà and Marià Galí.
 This suggests that human habitation of the site occurred in somewhat irregular intervals throughout human history.
 The fragments are housed at the Terrassa Art Museum, but the excavations in the 1930s were conducted without modern technique and were not exhaustive.